-Grandma was right.
-Her achy knees really could sense rain on the way.
+Maybe grandma was right and her achy knees really could sense rain on the way.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Weather changes actually can affect chronic pain — specifically joint pain,” says Robert Bolash, MD, pain management specialist at Cleveland Clinic.
+“Weather changes actually can affect chronic pain — specifically joint pain,” says Robert Bolash, MD, pain management specialist.

 Cooler temperatures don’t help.
 Cold can make muscles, ligaments and joints stiffer and more painful.

 “When barometric pressure and temperature fall and humidity rises, patients will complain of more aches and pains,” he says.
-“It’s the damp cold that seems to exacerbate pain.”
+“Damp cold seems to exacerbate pain.”

-One study found that even people in mild, moderate San Diego reported weather-related pain.
-In fact, they reported more pain than residents of the study’s three colder cities: Nashville, Boston and Worcester, Massachusetts.
+In the U.S. for example, where different regions have varied weather and climate types, one study found that even people in mild, moderate San Diego reported weather-related pain.
+In fact, they reported more pain than residents of the study’s three colder U.S. cities: Nashville, Boston and Worcester, Massachusetts.

 “Chronic pain doesn’t care where you live,” says Dr. Bolash.
-“Humidity and barometric pressure change everywhere.”
+“Humidity and barometric pressure tends to change everywhere.”

-You can’t avoid changing weather, but you can take steps to ease weather-related pain.
+While you can’t avoid changing weather, you can take steps to prevent, ease or relieve weather-related joint pain.
 Dr. Bolash recommends: